astralarya/patterns-shell/README.md

 Installation
 ============

-You can manually copy this repository, but it is better to clone it via `git`
+You can manually copy this repository, but it is better to clone it via `git` with

 >git clone https://github.com/resultsreturned/patterns-shell.git

+Then you can easily get updates with

+>git pull

 License